EARLS FAMILY CHRONICLES

 The chronicle begins with a Norman knight, John de Erlegh.
 Though his origins are obscure the arms of the de Erlegh family may contain some clues and are discussed in Appendix 1E.

 John de Erlegh(I), a Norman knight, paid 5 marks in 1161 for scutage of his lands at Beckington, Somerset to King Henry II; he also held the manor and hundred of North Petherton.
+There are a number of places just east of modern Bath with the name Warleigh that attest to the Erlegh family lands.
 John de Erlegh(I) died in 1165 and in the same year his widow, Adela, paid 5 marks scutage [11,v.2,p.198].
 He was succeeded by his son William de Erlegh(I) [31].

 Thomas de Erlegh, the brother of John(I), was the Archdeacon of Taunton, Somerset in 1164 and of Bath between 1175 and 1185 [31][32,v.8,p.34].